1 min read

 Fortunately, I had a clear idea of what I wanted.
 I wanted to try tapping into that feeling of drawing when I was a kid—that simple spark, that feeling of just making patterns on paper.
 This switch up also included getting up super early, before anyone in my household was awake.
 5:30 am to be specific!
 A challenge for sure since I’ve been having a hard time with insomnia and anxiety (I’m sure everyone can relate right now!).
 So, I was strict with myself.
 No Phone.
 Get some sleep.
 Set an alarm.
 Wake up, brew some tea, and just draw.

 So I did.
 I did this consistently for a few days.
 Then a week.
 I focused on a commissioned drawing for my sister (shout out to Yaya), who requested a painting of a tube of Aquaphor lotion (she’s a fan.
 If you know, you know).
 It took a week to complete, and now that it’s finished, I’m just beginning to find an enjoyable rhythm.
 I’m hoping to keep this going into February and beyond.
-So if you want to start doing something you've been wanting to do for some time, this is me telling you to go for it.
-Apply curiosity and experimentation.
+My art-making mantra this year is ‘Apply curiosity and experimentation’.
 I‘m looking forward to that early morning time with a cup of tea, a pencil, and birdsong coming in from the windows.
 In the meantime, take care, my friends.